nithino/asianet_scraper/README.md

 The configuration creates `sensor.asianet_data`.
 The sensor `sensor.asianet_data` shows connected, disconnected, or unavailable status.
 All API Endpoints will be displayed as attributes to the sensor.

+You can find basic template sensor configurations in `sensors.yaml`.
+You can add contents in the `sensors.yaml` file either in configuration under `sensor` or in a seperate `sensor.yaml` file if you keep seperate files.